-How You Can Benefit From Being IPv6 Ready
+How You Can Benefit From IPv6

-Articles published March 28, 2017 by Jason Lamping
+Articles published March 28, 2017

 Is your organization running out of IP addresses?
 It could be.
-As the volume of internet-connected devices continues to increase, the current internet addressing scheme, known as Internet Protocol version 4 (IPv4), is at its capacity.
+As the volume of internet-connected devices continues to increase, the internet addressing scheme, known as Internet Protocol version 4 (IPv4), is at its capacity.
 The American Registry for Internet Numbers (ARIN), the governing board for IP number allocation, is not assigning new IP space in almost any circumstance.
 ARIN depleted the free pool of IPv4 addresses on September 24, 2015.
 Since then, anyone who requests IPv4 space gets put into a queue and there are limitations and policies in place regarding who can get those addresses.

-- Computer operating systems, such as Mac OS X, Windows, and Android.
+- Computer operating systems, such as Mac OS X, Windows, and Android

-- Computer networking equipment, such as cable and DSL modems, wireless access points (“WiFi routers”), routers, and home gateways.
+- Computer networking equipment, such as cable and DSL modems, wireless access points (“WiFi routers”), routers, and home gateways

-- Networked home electronics, such as Blu-ray players, AV receivers, and television sets capable of connecting to the Internet.
+- Networked home electronics, such as Blu-ray players, AV receivers, and television sets capable of connecting to the Internet

-- Home security systems that use IP networks.
+- Home security systems that use IP networks

-- Internet service providers (ISPs).
+- Internet service providers (ISPs)

-- Web browsing software, such as Internet Explorer, Chrome, and Firefox.
+- Web browsing software, such as Internet Explorer, Chrome, and Firefox

-- Computer security software, such as firewalls and anti-virus programs.
+- Computer security software, such as firewalls and anti-virus programs

-- Voice-over-IP and video conferencing programs.
+- Voice-over-IP and video conferencing programs

 The Differences Between IPv4 and IPv6

-Three Steps to Follow to be IPv6 Ready
+Three Steps to be IPv6 Ready

 1. Conduct an audit of your hardware and software.

 IPv6 is not supported on all hardware platforms.
 Some equipment has IPv6 support in software (good) and some has support in hardware (best).
 To determine whether your organization can switch to IPv6, you will need to audit your IP-enabled equipment, from core routers to Customer Premises Equipment (CPE).
 If existing equipment does not support IPv6, you will be able to better prepare for the transition and plan for upgrading network equipment before it’s too late.

 Another possibility is to request address space from ARIN or Aureon.

 Contact your vendors and consultants, and put a plan in place to make the necessary upgrades and changes to your network.
 It’s best to act as soon as possible, so that your organization is prepared for the transition to IPv6.

 Does your organization need to be IPv6 ready?
 Contact us today.